5 Ways you Can Celebrate Lunar New Year in Victoria, BC

 Take some time to explore the vibrant wonders of Victoria’s Chinatown, including the famously narrow Fan Tan Alley, named after the game of “Fan Tan.”
 You’ll uncover traditional Chinese toys and games, artwork, homewares and unique clothing in Chinatown’s many locally-owned boutiques.

-Insider tip: Join a Discover the Past walking tour to learn about Fan Tan Alley’s history.
+Local tip: Join a Discover the Past for a Chinatown Walks tour to learn about Fan Tan Alley’s history.

 For a truly historic experience, visit the Royal BC Museum and take a guided one hour tour of the Becoming BC Gallery.
 You’ll be transported back in time as you explore exciting stops in Chinatown, the railway and the cannery, which illustrate the contributions of the Chinese community to the rich history of our province.